hapi-server/server-ui/README.md

 # Proxy

-If a server in `all.txt` or the `server` passed as a URL parameter does not allow [CORS](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#5-cross-origin-resource-sharing), you will need to create or use a proxy server to access resources from that server.
+If a server in `all.txt` or the `server` passed as a URL parameter does not allow [CORS](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#5-cross-origin-resource-sharing), you will need to use a proxy server to access resources from that server.

 A very basic webserver with a proxy can be run using

 ```
 npm run proxyserver